0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 A Query-based Auth requires users to prove that:

 - They are the owner of an identity.
-- They own claim(s) that satisfy a certain property.
+- They own a claim that satisfy a certain property.

 ## Basic Auth

-The Basic Auth Request allows users to interact with a wallet and authenticate it by its identifier.
+The Basic Auth Request allows verifiers to interact with a wallet and authenticate the user it by its identifier.
 Polygon ID Basic Auth can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.

 #### CreateAuthorizationRequest